porjesuraj/Learning-J2EE/notes/j2eeDemos.md

 ## demo in eclipse
+5. method for deployment of servlet in app
-5. method to declare suervolate in a dynamic web app
+-  declare survolate in a dynamic web app

 - 1. using xml
 -  server deployment tags in web.xml file